tadejmagajna/HereIsWally/README.md

 5. Run `pipenv install` to install the dependencies
 6. Run `pipenv shell` to activate the Pipenv environment

+## Notes
+If you have issues installing tf_nightly edit the `requirements.txt` file to the last version

 ## Usage
 ```
 python find_wally_pretty.py images/1.jpg